sablier-labs/docs/docs/concepts/06-glossary.md

 ## Range

-The range of a linear stream consists of three components: (i) the start time, (ii) the cliff time, and (iii) the end time.
+The range of a Lockup Linear stream consists of three components: (i) the start time, (ii) the cliff time, and (iii) the end time.

-The range of a dynamic stream is determined by combining (i) the start time, (ii) the segment milestones, and (iii) the end time.
+The range of a Lockup Dynamic stream is determined by combining (i) the start time, (ii) the segment milestones, and (iii) the end time.

 ## Real-time finance